Welcome to "The Center"

 Imagine meeting someone who wants to know your past, not to judge you, but rather to understand and to help you.

-At "The Center," Dr. Thomas works to provide acceptance and non-judgment; a healing space for you to continue to grow and to learn more about yourself.
-Dr. Thomas considers you, "the expert," in what you want to achieve in life and in therapy…and she views her role as a consultant, whose job is to help you explore meanings, search for answers, and acquire "tools" to add to your toolbox for life (to navigate life's inevitable ups and downs, and struggles.
+We work to provide acceptance and non-judgment; a healing space for you to continue to grow and to learn more about yourself.
+We consider you, "the expert," in what you want to achieve in life and in therapy…and we view our role as consultants, whose job is to help you explore meanings, search for answers, and acquire "tools" to add to your toolbox for life (to navigate life's inevitable ups and downs, and struggles.
 (Please keep in mind that life's struggles are intended to strengthen your emotional muscles and build resiliency).

-Dr. Thomas’ therapeutic style is compassionate, patient-centered, and interactive.
-She will ask questions and point out patterns (similarly to seeing yourself in a department store's three way mirror); and offer you the choice of whether you begin to "see" things that you may want “to change.”
+Our therapeutic approach is compassionate, patient-centered, and interactive.
+We will ask questions and point out patterns (similarly to seeing yourself in a department store's three way mirror); and offer you the choice of whether you begin to "see" things that you may want “to change.”
 Consequently, therapy will be custom tailored to your unique personality and your unique “life story.”

 The most important relationship you will ever have is the relationship with yourself.
 When your relationship with yourself is off kilter; it can trigger problems, such as, anxiety, hopelessness, depression, bouts of irritability/anger outburst, or aggression.
 Some struggle with negative, disapproving views of self; this can lead a person to put himself or herself down in a joking or serious manner.
 When one’s self-talk is a bully, then negative thinking can become “self imposed” roadblocks.
 “Self-imposed” roadblocks can affect every aspect of life, including relationships, work, physical and emotional health.

 Unfortunately, some of us may feel like we are less than if we seek therapy.
 In actuality, having the courage to seek help, means showing up for yourself (self compassion).
-Dr. Thomas frequently works with people who are proactive, introspective, intelligent, ambitious, and self motivated to make changes in their lives; so they can live life more fully and courageously.
-If you're looking for extra support and guidance through a challenging situation or you're just ready to move in a new direction in your life, Dr. Thomas looks forward to working with you to achieve your goals.
+At The Center, we frequently work with people who are proactive, introspective, intelligent, ambitious, and self motivated to make changes in their lives; so they can live life more fully and courageously.
+If you're looking for extra support and guidance through a challenging situation or you're just ready to move in a new direction in your life, we look forward to working with you to achieve your goals.

 May You Travel Life Courageously & With Integrity!!!